 The logs from the service are logged in Windows event viewer.
 You can type “event” in the windows search bar and run it.
 In the event viewer, choose Windows logs and then Applications.
 The logs will be listed under the application name AxisBodyWornSwiftServiceExample.

-AxisBodyWornSwiftServiceExample version 1.6 contains a separate executable file that can demonstrate GPS trails.
+AxisBodyWornSwiftServiceExample contains a separate executable file that can demonstrate GPS trails.
 It is called "GNSSViewerExample" and it uses Leaflet and OpenStreetMap.
 This can be changed to google maps or any other geographical information system(GIS) tool easily.
 It can be done under cmd/index.html.

 In order to use GNSSViewerExample, you must run the AxisBodyWornSwiftServiceExample first.
 Then you need to transfer recordings with the GPS trail information to your server.
 It will contain a file called "*_gpstrail.json".
 If you run the command "GNSSViewerExample_windows_amd64.exe Sample_gpstrail.json" it will open a port and ask you to select your browser to show it.